MokammelTanvir/VirtualProgram/README.md

 ## 📋 Project Overview

-**Virtual Day Program Management System** is a comprehensive solution designed for managing virtual e- 1000+ concurrent users support
+**Virtual Day Program Management System** is a comprehensive solution designed for managing virtual workshops, events, and educational programs.

-- Less than 3 seconds page load time
-- 99.9% uptime guarantee

-### User Experience

-- Intuitive and responsive design
-- Multi-device compatibility
-- Accessibility compliance (WCAG 2.1 AA)

-### Securityshops, and educational programs.
 This system will be built using modern web technologies and will be scalable, secure, and user-friendly.

 ## 🎯 Main Objectives